Creating a DIY Mason jar lamp for the kitchen with a $2 mason jar find, a lamp kit and spray paint.

-That’s it, 5 minutes and the lamp was ready for a shade.
-I was going to make a burlap shade but I found a really inexpensive one at World Market, and I got a discount (yay!), so I saved myself some time and just used store-bought.
+That's it, 5 minutes and the lamp was ready for a shade.
+I was going to make a burlap shade but I found a really inexpensive one at World Market.
+Not only did I get a discount (yay!), but I also saved myself some time.
 I did add some black ribbon that I had in my stash to style it up a bit.
-I’m not sure if it will stay, but I liked it better than the plain burlap.
+I'm not sure if it will stay, but I liked it better than the plain burlap.

-I love how my mason jar lamp turned out and I think it will look great in my new kitchen, if we ever get it finished.
+I love how my mason jar lamp turned out.
+I think it will look great in my new kitchen, if we ever get it finished.

 Mason jars have so many uses.
 Have you ever turned a Mason jar into something useful, or something pretty?

 Check out my other DIY lamp posts...